Cigarette butts are plastic pollution.

 Cigarette butts are one of the most discarded objects found in our environment.
 Though most of us are aware that throwing a plastic straw or bottle on the ground is problematic, very few people realize that discarded cigarette butts are plastic.
 Within each cigarette there is a filter, and that filter contains plastic.

 Detail of cigarette butts collected during May 2022 transects. © Mira Ghosh

-This project aims to educate the public that cigarette butt litter is plastic litter and change behaviour to reduce the amount of cigarette butt litter on our waterfront.
+This project aims to educate the public that cigarette butt litter is plastic litter and change behaviour to reduce the amount of cigarette butt litter.

 If you wouldn’t throw a plastic bottle on the ground, then you shouldn’t throw a cigarette butt on the ground – in order to kick plastic’s butt, we must kick the habit of littering cigarette butts.

 Our campaign employs an interdisciplinary approach to increasing waste literacy using multiple types of visual arts, trash capture technology, and scientific research.

 Our educational posters feature illustrations by U of T Trash Team volunteers.
 In the summer of 2022 they were displayed at prominent transit shelters at Queen’s Quay and Lower Spadina and will move to new locations as the campaign continues.